liambll/blog-archive/_posts/2017-07-26-graphical-model.markdown

 ---

 "A probabilistic graphical model (PGM) is a probabilistic model that uses a graph to express the conditional dependence structure between random variables."
 Probabilistic graphical model is a marriage of Bayesian Statistics and Machine Learning.
+Applications of graphical models include causal inference, speech recognition, image restoration, diagnosis of diseases.

 ## 1. Description
 Probabilistic graphical models use a graph-based representation of a set of independences among random variables.
 There two general branches of graphical models: